Laurenx618/Data-Science-S23/challenges/c10-sat-assignment.md

 - Between `both_SAT` and `high_GPA`, which single variable would you choose to predict `univ_GPA`?
 Why?
-  - High school GPA, because it has a significantly higher correlation to the university GPA.
+  - `high_GPA`, because it has a significantly higher correlation to the university GPA with a higher rsquare value than `both_SAT`.
 - Is `both_SAT` an effective predictor of `univ_GPA`?
 What specific pieces of evidence do you have in favor of `both_SAT` being effective?
   What specific pieces of evidence do you have against?
-  - (Your response here)
+  - `both_SAT` is a fair but not sufficiently effective predictor of `univ_GPA`.
+The lower bound of CI of `both_SAT` is above zero and the coefficient is different from zero, while that of the model fitted by both `both_SAT` and `high_GPA` has a CI lower bound that’s smaller than zero.
+This evidence is in favor of `both_SAT` being effective.
+  - The rsquare values of `both_SAT` are lower than that of `high_GPA` or a combination of `high_GPA` and `both_SAT`, which proves against `both_SAT` being more effective than others.

 # End Notes